Francis Boyle: Bosnian genocide case

 During the war for independence of Bosnia and Herzegovina, Boyle became the first international-law legal adviser to the first Bosnia-Herzegovinian president, Alija Izetbegovic.
 Boyle prepared and filed with the International Court of Justice Case 91, also known as the Bosnian genocide case claiming that genocide took place in Bosnia and Herzegovina and that Serbia was responsible for and complicit in that genocide.
 The final verdict of the case in 2007 stated that while Serbia had not committed genocide, genocide indeed had taken place in Bosnia and Herzegovina and that Serbia was responsible for "failing to prevent and punish the genocide which it knew was taking place."

+Transnational Government of Tamil Eelam

+Boyle was one of the architects behind the "Freedom Charter" of the Transnational Government of Tamil Eelam (TGTE) following the end of the Sri Lankan Civil War having served as a member of the Advisory Committee on the formation of a Transnational Government of Tamil Eelam which was established "to explore the modalities for the establishment of a Transnational Government of Tamil Eelam, and to recommend the objectives that should be achieved by such a Transnational Government".
+He spoke at the inaugural session of the TGTE in May 2010.

 COVID-19 conspiracy theories

-Boyle has claimed that SARS-CoV-2 is a genetically engineered bioweapon that escaped from a high-level lab in Wuhan, China.
-Boyle has no academic degree in virology or biology, and genomic analysis by virologists has ruled out such conspiracy theories.
+Based on circumstantial evidence, Boyle claimed that SARS-CoV-2 is a genetically engineered bioweapon that escaped from a high-level lab in Wuhan, China, that was created in a B4 Lab at UNC Chapel Hill.
+The lab-leak theory was found to be unlikely by the World Health Organization and researchers had not found evidence that the virus was created by genetic manipulation.
+On January 25, 2025, the CIA said in declassified report the virus responsible for the COVID-19 pandemic most likely originated from a laboratory in China, acknowledging this assessment was "more likely."

-Domestic US politics
+Domestic U.S. politics

 Federal government of the United States

 In October 1992, Boyle participated in the International Tribunal of Indigenous Peoples and Oppressed Nationalities in the United States of America that convened in San Francisco.
 Boyle, acting as a "special prosecutor", petitioned the tribunal to issue the following: